Research & Publications

 Extensive Research Description

-Dr. Mason's research integrates quantitative approaches to measure functional brain chemistry and the study of neuropsychiatric disorders.
+Dr. Mason's research integrates quantitative approaches to measure functional brain chemistry and the study of diabetes, metabolic syndrome, and neuropsychiatric disorders.
 The primary methods used are 1H and 13C magnetic resonance spectroscopy, with some studies using mass spectrometry, as well as the mathematical assessment of metabolism.
 Current areas of research include alcohol effects, depression, alcoholism, and post-traumatic stress disorder.
-His primary areas of interest are the effects of alcohol on the brain, and to that end, his research evaluates acute and chronic effects of alcohol on the brain, from the perspectives of neurotransmission, metabolism, adaptation, and vulnerability to dependence.
+His primary areas of interest are the effects of alcohol on the brain, and to that end, his research evaluates acute and chronic effects of alcohol and its oxidation on the brain, from the perspectives of neurotransmission, metabolism, adaptation, and vulnerability to dependence.

-Alcoholic Intoxication; Alcoholism; Amino Acids; Carbohydrates; Central Nervous System Diseases; Fatty Acids; Mathematical Computing; Substance Withdrawal Syndrome; Tobacco Use Disorder; Mood Disorders; Cocaine-Related Disorders; Alcohol-Induced Disorders, Nervous System; Molecular Mechanisms of Pharmacological Action; Physiological Effects of Drugs; Neuroimaging
+Alcoholic Intoxication; Alcoholism; Amino Acids; Carbohydrates; Central Nervous System Diseases; Fatty Acids; Mathematical Computing; Substance Withdrawal Syndrome; Mood Disorders; Alcohol-Induced Disorders, Nervous System; Molecular Mechanisms of Pharmacological Action; Physiological Effects of Drugs; Neuroimaging

 Public Health Interests